Telephone numbers in North Korea: International dialing

 Overseas callers to North Korea will usually need to go through the international operator service on +850 2 18111.
 A select few numbers (mostly fax numbers) are able to be dialled directly, without operator assistance.

 Phone numbers in Pyongyang which can call internationally and which can receive calls internationally always begin with 381 in the local number, e.g. +850 2 381 xxxx.
 These numbers cannot be dialled domestically and cannot make calls domestically, so usually an organisation with international connectivity will have a 381 international number and a 382 domestic number.
 For example, the British Embassy in Pyongyang can be dialled as +850 2 381 7980 internationally and 02 382 7980 domestically.
 381 numbers can, however, call other 381 numbers domestically.

 Many North Koreans smuggle in mobile phones from China and use them near the border where they can take advantage of Chinese mobile networks that work there.
 The North Korean government has cracked down on illegal phones by deploying surveillance and jamming devices.

 Many lines in the Rason Special Economic Zone can also be direct-dialled from outside the country, as many foreign companies (mostly Chinese and Russian) are active in the region.

-Calls between North Korea and South Korea are barred, except to/from Kaesong Industrial Region.
+Calls between North Korea and South Korea are banned, except to or from the Kaesong Industrial Region.